(I. Allegro con spirito).

 He is the founding conductor of the Camerata Antonio Soler, resident orchestra of the International Conducting Masterclass “El Escorial”, along with the eminent Finnish Professor Jorma Panula.
 With the Camerata he has performed several times at the Auditorio Nacional de Madrid, the Auditorio del Escorial and in Lisbon, at a major Musicology International Congress.

 His vast work in historical music heritage recovery has to be mentioned as well.
-He has recorded four CDs with unknown symphonies, arias and “villancicos” by Gaetano Brunetti, Luigi Boccherini and Antonio Soler.
+He has recorded seven CDs with unknown symphonies, arias and “villancicos” by Gaetano Brunetti, Luigi Boccherini and Antonio Soler.
 This work has been internationally acknowledged as his first CD, released in December 2014, was included in the TOP 10 RECENT RELEASES by Allegro Classical magazine, and due to this mention, he was invited to conduct Brunetti’s Symphonies with University of Illinois Orchestra, in Chicago, and also at the 22nd Florida International University (FIU) Music Festival in Miami, with a program consisting of unknown works of classical repertoire, with the Camerata Antonio Soler on November 2018.

 This connection with musical heritage recovery has lead Gustavo Sánchez to be part of the artistic ensemble “I virtuosi ambulanti” (based in Munich), with whom since 2014, he has enrolled in several projects of unknown Belcanto Opera from early 19th Century, with CD recordings and shows in several venues and historic theatres from Spain, Germany and Austria (the Esterházy Palace is to be highlighted), with a great success of audience and review.